Is weed legal in Indiana?

-Indiana has long stood in opposition to cannabis.
 In 1913, Indiana became one of the first states to ban the sale of marijuana without a prescription.
-After Harry Anslinger passed the Marihuana Tax Act in 1937, it wasn't long before the historically conservative Indiana had some of the strictest cannabis laws in the United States.
+After Harry Anslinger helped pass the Marihuana Tax Act in 1937, it wasn't long before the historically conservative Indiana adopted some of the strictest cannabis laws in the United States.

 Efforts to change legislation began in early 2013, though these efforts found little success.
 In February 2013, a bill to decriminalize small amounts of marijuana was killed in committee.